Package Leaflet: Information for the User

 The safety and efficacy of Ampres in children and adolescents have not been established.
 No data are available.

-Ampres is injected intrathecally (spinal) where the planned surgical procedure should not exceed 40 minutes.
+Ampres is injected intrathecally (spinally) where the planned surgical procedure should not exceed 40 minutes.

-Like all medications, Ampres may have adverse effects, although not all people may experience them.
+Like all medicines, Ampres can cause side effects, although not everybody gets them.

-Sudden allergic reactions that put your life at risk (such as anaphylaxis) are rare and affect up to 1 user in every 1,000.
+Sudden life-threatening allergic reactions (such as anaphylaxis) are rare and affect up to 1 user in 1,000.

-Additionally, in case of persistent motor, sensory, and/or autonomic (control of sphincters) deficits in some lower segments of the spine, inform your doctor immediately to avoid permanent neurological damage.
+In addition, in case of persistent motor, sensory, and/or autonomic deficit (control of sphincters) of some lower segments of the spinal cord, inform your doctor immediately to avoid permanent neurological damage.

 Very common: affects more than 1 in 10 patients